rrshaban/keyplusplus/README.md

 ## Next Steps

+We're currently working on implementing struct support in :key:++.

-We're working on O'Khaled, a JIT compiler for 🔑++.
+We are also working on O'Khaled, a JIT compiler for 🔑++.

 ## Acknowledgemnets